HappyTetrahedron/penguard/README.md

 :   is an Android app required to use Penguard.
 The app can act as a
     guardian or as a penguin (guardian mode or penguin mode).
-When acting as a penguin, it does support the Penguard Penguin Protocol.
-    The user should be able to select what the app should do when the penguin is lost.
+When acting as a penguin, it optionally supports the Penguard Penguin Protocol.
+If it does, the user should be able to select what the app should do when the penguin is lost.
 Options include sounding an alarm and sending GPS coordinates to the guardians via SMS.
-When acting as a guardian, it provides an user interface that displays the status of each monitored penguin.
-The status includes the signal strength (RSSI), which of the other guardians see that specific penguin, and whether the penguin supports the Penguard Penguin Protocol.
+When acting as a guardian, the application provides an user interface that displays the status of each monitored penguin.
+The status includes the signal strength (RSSI) and which of the other guardians see that specific penguin.

 Penguard Guardian service